 One interrogation later, we then shift over to the Staten Island Ferry as Spider-Man looks over an illegal dealing that’s about to go down.
 From there, he intervenes and beats the goons up.
 Elsewhere on the ship, Adrian gets contacted about Spider-Man’s appearance and heads out to deal with him.
 Back with Spidey, he takes care of the thugs before Toomes yells out that he’s finished.
 Just as Spider-Man realizes that he’s the Vulture, he’s suddenly approached by several FBI agents as he questions why they’re here.
 Suddenly, Vulture emerges with a high-tech weapon and goes on the offensive.

 Spidey manages to evade the shots before he uses his web and yanks the device out of Toomes’ hands.
 However, the impact of his webs has caused it to malfunction as Peter frantically tries to web it up.
 However, it overloads and ends up slicing the ferry in half.
 As the ship starts to sink, Parker frantically tries to hold the craft together with his webs.
 Unfortunately, it’s too much for him to deal with.
 Suddenly, he notices the ship is coming back together as Peter finds out that Iron Man is the one saving the day and he’s not happy with his pupil.
 Side Note: In the film, Tony called Peter up during his ferry investigation to offer his appreciation, yet the fog horn gave away Parker’s location.
 Later, Stark meets up with Peter who chastises him for not listening to his initial weapons warning.
 However, Tony says that he did and it’s why he hired some FBI agents to initially deal with this.
 He then tells Peter that he would’ve been responsible for any lives that would’ve been lost, while Stark would have to bare the biggest guilt if Parker died.
 Peter then says that he was only trying to be like his mentor, to which Tony says that he wanted him to be better before he tells Parker to hand over his outfit.
 Peter says that he’s nothing without it, to which Stark says that he shouldn’t have it if that’s the case.
 Parker then says that he didn’t bring any other clothes, while Tony tells him that they’ll “sort that out”.
-As such, Peter narrates how he can just forget about being an Avenger since the team is movie fairly soon.
+As such, Peter narrates how he can just forget about being an Avenger since the team is moving fairly soon.

 We then shift to the next day at school as Parker narrates how he told May that he “lost” his Stark internship, yet it can allow him to get his personal and school life back in order.
 As he walks through the hallways, he comes across Liz and apologizes to her for bailing on their Decathalon team.
 She tells him that’s it good, especially since her own safety ended up taking bigger priority by the end.
 He then says that he likes her, to which she says that she knew due to him being “terrible at keeping secrets”.
-After learning that she still have a date for the Homecoming dance, he successfully manages to ask her out before they go their separate ways.
+After learning that she still doesn’t have a date for the Homecoming dance, he successfully manages to ask her out before they go their separate ways.
 One preparation session later, Peter arrives at Liz’s house and rings the doorbell.
 To his horrifying surprise however, Adrian answers the door and reveals that he’s Liz’s father.
 Toomes then says that because he’s heading out of town, he’ll drive his daughter and Parker to the dance.
 During the drive over, Adrian tells Peter that his voice sounds familiar and suspects that he’s seen him before, to which Liz says that he’s been busy with Stark’s internship and that he’s met Spider-Man.
 Toomes then quizzes him about the incident at the Washington Monument, to which Parker says that he saw it all from the ground.
 Once they arrive, Adrian tells Liz to head inside in order to give her date the “Dad Talk”.
 Just as she heads out, Toomes then reveals to Peter that he knows his secret identity and learns that his daughter is unaware.
-Adrian then says that while he does appreciate Parker for saving his daughter, he wants him to stay put at the dance, never mention this conversation and don’t get in his devious way, or else he’ll kill him and his loved ones.
+Adrian then says that while he does appreciate Parker for saving his daughter, he wants him to stay put at the dance, never mention this conversation and don’t get in his devious way, or else he’ll kill him & his loved ones.

 For our final movie tie-in comic for this whole series, we now shift our attention to a semi-obscure and digital-only book called “Spider-Man: Homecoming — Fight or Flight”.
 Taking place after the events of the film, this appears to be a promotional tie-in with the famed toy store Toys “R” Us.
 For this eight-page tale, Marc Sumerak took up the writing duties, Craig Russeau handled the art work and Guru eFX was given the task of coloring this book.
 So what did our famous web-head find himself in after his inaugural solo outing within the MCU?
 Let’s make our way into one last wall-crawling venture and find out.